tgsoverly/resume/README.md

 1. `npm install`
 1. `grunt`

+# TODOs

 Still a work in progress because it really is just something that erks me and not something I need for a new job.
-# TODOs

 1. Make the HTML look better
+1. Websites to the contact data